-The following political organizations are not required to file Form 990.
+The following political organizations aren't required to file Form 990 or Form 990-EZ.

-- Any political organization excepted from the requirement to file Form 8871, and - Any caucus or association of state or local officials.
+- Any political organization excepted from the requirement to file Form 8871. - Any caucus or association of state or local officials.

 See the instructions for Form 990 or Form 990-EZ.